selvamgym/Union-ceremony/README .md

 a - In Browser Signin with GIthub - https://ceremony.union.build/#

-b - Choose "Linux" and proceed
+b - Choose "Linux" and proceed with required details

 c - Copy command in site and paste in to ubuntu panel